moveeleven-data/kardiaflow/docs/data_dictionary.md

 ## Data Dictionary: Kardiaflow Synthetic Healthcare Dataset

-This document lists fields, formats, and parsing notes for each raw dataset.
+Pairs with the [Source Schema](./source_schema.md) and describes the fields, formats, and parsing notes for each raw dataset.
-For entity identifiers, join predicates, and normalization mapping, see the [Source Schema](./source_schema.md).

-### Source Files (ADLS Gen2)
+### Raw Source Files

-We bootstrap the raw/source folders programmatically from repo samples.
+The raw/source folders are generated programmatically from the sample data in `/data/`:

 - Container root: `lake`
 - Source root: `lake/source`